BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 ## Step 3
-Fill out the following fields
+Fill out the following fields.
+For security purpose, please provide the following contact information to the email address - pathfinder@gov.bc.ca

 * Project Name:
 * GitHub Org: bcgov or private